bookcicle/bookcicle_editor/README.md

 **Bookcicle Editor** is a feature-rich text editor built on **TipTap** with **React**, and **Vite**, leveraging **Material UI (MUI)** for styling and theming.
 It offers a seamless rich-text editing experience with a modern, customizable interface, allowing users to format text, insert media, and write with style.
 The editor is designed to be responsive, flexible.
 It has been built to be integrated into desktop applications frontends.
 Bookcicle uses it in its Tauri V2 cross platform desktop application.

 ## Features

 - **Rich Text Editing**: Powered by **TipTap**, the editor supports bold, italic, underline, strikethrough, blockquotes, lists, headings, and more.
-- **Spellcheck and Grammer** Checking with Languagetool
+- **Spellcheck and Grammar Checking** with **LanguageTool**
 - **Formula Support**: Add and display mathematical formulas using **KaTeX**.
 - **Text Alignment**: Align text to the left, center, right, or justify it.
 - **Text Color and Highlighting**: Change text color and highlight content with background colors.